-As a career advisor, faculty member, or higher ed administrator who supports graduate students and postdocs, you can use InterSECT job simulations to:
+As a career advisor, faculty member, higher ed administrator, or grad student or postdoc leader who supports graduate students and postdocs, you can use InterSECT job simulations to:

-- complement career exploration workshops by adding an active learning activity
+- complement career exploration workshops by adding an active learning component

 - deepen conversations during career advising sessions